 If there are two or more people on the title with right of survivorship, the property will be divided into equal parts to the surviving co-owners.
 If there is a transfer-on-death deed, the property or vehicle is automatically transferred to the person named rather than passing through probate.

 When a family home is involved, a probate court order is needed to sell the house or transfer the deed.
-In most states, notification of all heirs and other interested parties are required if there is a plan to sell.
+In most states, notification of all heirs and other interested parties is required if there is a plan to sell.

 Selling a home before being granted authority by the court is the biggest mistake an executor can make.